QHOD/ota-keyboard/README.md

 - A similar effort with slightly different key bindings and transcription alphabet is available from <http://www.oncu.com/osmtransklavye/>.
 They do not publish the source `.klc` files, yet offer variants for both the Turkish Q and F keyboards – Windows only as they use the same MSKLC tool.
 - Consider using web based entry methods such as, e.g. <https://www.lexilogos.com/keyboard/ottoman_turkish.htm> or <http://www.umich.edu/~turkish/links/keyboard/klavye.htm>.
 - Also, cf. https://www.geschkult.fu-berlin.de/e/iranistik/links_instrumentalia/edv/tastaturlayouts/deutsch-orientalistik/index.html
+- Update 20230905: https://github.com/theoknights/ottomandiacspc/ is a Windows port of the Mac keyboard layout mentioned above

 You may also consider using alternative transcription rulesets such as [IA](https://islamansiklopedisi.org.tr/transkripsiyon_isaretleri), EI, DMG. <https://www.isnadsistemi.org/guide/isnad2/akademik-yazim/25-ceviri-yazi-alfabesi-transkripsiyon/>.